 - 1. Clothing displaying indecent, suggestive or profane writing, pictures or slogans - 2.
 Clothing that advertises or displays alcohol, tobacco or any illegal substance - 3.
 Caps, hats and bandannas during the school day or at school-sponsored events - 4.
 Bare feet (some type of footwear must be worn) - 5.
-Short-shorts, biker shorts, or cutoffs - 6.
-Hairstyles which distract from the learning process or the health and safety for either the student or others - 7.
-Any clothing that could cause damage to others or school property - 8.
-Clothing that is torn, ripped, or cut - 9.
-Shirts, blouses, or other clothing worn unbuttoned, unzipped, or otherwise purposely unfastened - 10.
-"Grubby clothes," those which are purposely torn or bedraggled or threadbare, dirty or disheveled - 11.
-Costumes and/or those clothes intended only for leisure, entertaining or special occasions - 12.
-Bare "midriff" (belly button) styles, see-through and low cut blouses, halters, tank tops or thin-strapped tops (spaghetti straps) - 13.
-Pants and shorts worn below the waist so as to expose undergarments - 14.
-Pants that drag on the floor - 15.
-Chains hanging or attached to pants or shorts - 16.
-Coats during school hours unless the student has permission from a faculty member - 17.
+Short-shorts, biker shorts, or cutoffs that causes unnecessary attention - 6.
+Short skirts, short dresses, or rompers that causes unnecessary attention - 7.
+Hairstyles which distract from the learning process or the health and safety for either the student or others

+- 8. Any clothing that could cause damage to others or school property - 9.
+Clothing that is torn, ripped, or cut - 10.
+Shirts, blouses, or other clothing worn unbuttoned, unzipped, or otherwise purposely unfastened - 11.
+"Grubby clothes," those which are purposely torn or bedraggled or threadbare, dirty or disheveled - 12.
+Costumes and/or those clothes intended only for leisure, entertaining or special occasions - 13.
+Bare "midriff" (belly button) styles, see-through and low cut blouses, halters, tank tops or thin-strapped tops (spaghetti straps) - 14.
+Pants and shorts worn below the waist so as to expose undergarments - 15.
+Pants that drag on the floor - 16.
+Chains hanging or attached to pants or shorts - 17.
+Coats during school hours unless the student has permission from a faculty member - 18.
 Clothing with tears or holes that expose flesh or underclothes